In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 And these experiences are also invitations into grief.
 If we love, it is true that loss will come.

 Understanding and acknowledging grief in my own story has been critical to my healing.
-Please read along with me as I explain the rawness of grief I have experienced.
+Please read along with me as I explain the rawness through my own grief.

 I believe that I have been invited into my grief because of my chronic pain.